Itsy Docs

 4. Optionally set a group email (a shared address for the group, separate from the contact's personal email)

-5. Optionally link to a client (for corporate groups) or a trip
+5. Optionally link to a client (for corporate groups)

 6. Add a description with important details about the group's plans